 We have further enriched our Internet banking product lines.
 Innovative products, including a simplified version of personal Internet banking, electronic lottery and corporate B2B settlement-backed electronic bills, were launched to solidify our core competitive edge in Internet banking.
 A series of marketing activities such as "Banking @ Home, My Environment Contribution" were carried out to effectively increase the number of transactions via electronic channels regarding remittance, fund, wealth management, precious metals and our other businesses.
-We were awarded the "Top 10 Internet-based Finance Innovation Award -ICBC Mobile" in 2016 by The Chinese Banker.
+We were awarded the "Top 10 Internet-based Finance Innovation Award -ICBC Mobile" by The Chinese Banker in 2016 and "Best Internet Trade Finance Bank" by China Banking Association, "Best Personal Online Banking Award" by China Financial Certification Authority, "Top Ten Innovative Institutions in Internet-based Finance" by The Chinese Banker, "Best Internet Financing Bank of the Year" by Ifeng.com, "User's Favorite Brand Best Internet Finance Bank of the Year" by Caijing.com, "E-Banking Innovation Award" by China Internet Banking Union and "China FinTech Product Innovation Award - Open Online Banking" by FinTech Entrepreneurship Innovation Program in 2017.